From Generation to Detection: A Multimodal Multi-Task Dataset for Benchmarking Health Misinformation: MM-Health Dataset

 \subsubsection{Post-Processing with Human Evaluation}

 Our two-stage generation process allows AI models to create most of the text and images based on existing data without triggering their internal censorship mechanisms~\cite{glukhov2023llmcensorshipmachinelearning}.
 However, some data samples are still not generated, as models may refuse to produce them or output empty strings and black images.
 Since different models are equipped with different censorship mechanisms, there are variations in behaviour between models.
-To address this, we developed an algorithm to post-process data alignment between the human-generated context and all five AI-generated contexts \textbf{(see the Algorithm~\ref{alg:consensus_align} in appendix for the implementation )}.
+To address this, we developed an algorithm to post-process data alignment between the human-generated context and all five AI-generated contexts(see the Algorithm~\ref{alg:consensus_align} in appendix for the implementation ).
 The dataset consists of two sources: human-collected text and images from open-source datasets and AI-generated text-image pairs created by five different models.
 For consistency, our algorithm will ensured that each AI-generated sample was present across all five models before being included in the final dataset.
-After data matching, we recruited five evaluators to review the data and further remove low-quality text and image pairs, resulting in 34,746 pieces of health-related information, of which 5,791 were collected from open-source datasets and 28,955 were generated by AI models \textbf{(see Figure~\ref{fig:data-sample} in appendix for examples of reliable and unreliable news generated by humans and AI)}.
+After data matching, human evaluation was conducted by five independent annotators.
+These annotators were students ranging from junior to senior levels, including both male and female participants.
+All had backgrounds in AI literature and a foundational understanding of health-related topics, which helped ensure informed and thorough evaluation.
+Before the annotation task, all participants underwent thorough training to familiarize them with the evaluation criteria, common failure modes (e.g., logo artifacts, mismatched captions), and the overall goal of the task.
+This training ensured consistency and reliability in their assessments.
+The annotators were compensated fairly according to the university’s standard participant payment guidelines.
+Inter-annotator agreement was measured and found to be high, with a score above 80\%, indicating strong consistency across evaluators.
+While domain-specific expertise was not strictly required, the annotators’ familiarity with AI and health contexts contributed to a more nuanced understanding of the generated image–text pairs.
+This results in 34,746 pieces of health-related information, of which 5,791 were collected from open-source datasets and 28,955 were generated by AI models Examples of reliable and unreliable news generated by humans and AI are in Figure~\ref{fig:data-sample} in the appendix.
 The news articles are written in diverse styles by different LLMs while addressing the same topic.
 While Stable Diffusion 1.5 generates dramatically different images, other models slightly manipulate the original images while maintaining a realistic appearance.